AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 ========================

 This section describes the Performance feature of Aviatrix CoPilot.

+You access Performance in CoPilot by going to Home > Monitor > Performance or typing Performance in the navigation search.

 In Performance, CoPilot displays the resource utilization (telemetry) data for all managed resources (your Aviatrix controller and gateways) across your Aviatrix transit network (multi-cloud and single cloud).
 You can filter telemetry data based on one or more resources (hosts) located in any cloud.
 When choosing multiple resources, CoPilot displays the telemetry data for those resources in a comparative graph.